FlickerSoul/universe.observer/pages/posts/2025/swift-package-cxx-introp/index.md

 external libraries (line 10).

 We explicitly set the interoperabilityMode to
-`.Cxx` because otherwise our C++ code wouldn't link, will result in some errors like
+`.Cxx` because otherwise our C++ code wouldn't link, and will result in some errors like the following

 - `error: could not build Objective-C module 'ExternalMathUtilsCxxWrapper'`
 - `Clang dependency scanner failure: While building module 'MathUtilsCxx' ...